 10 Things to Do in Barcelona in November

 November is perhaps one of the best months to visit Barcelona.
-Although there is always a lot to see and do in Barcelona, sometimes the heat or the large crowds of tourists prevent you from fully enjoying it.
-This does not happen during this month, which does not mean that the cultural offer is reduced at the same rate as the temperatures.
+Although there’s always plenty to see and do in Barcelona, sometimes the heat or large crowds of tourists can prevent you from fully enjoying your visit.
+That’s not the case this month, though that doesn’t mean the cultural offerings dwindle as the temperatures drop.

 Drap-Art Barcelona| ©Consuelo Bautista